ZaNiiCode/GuessingGame/README.md

 # GuessingGame
-A fun guessing game website application
+A fun guessing game website application, using PHP